joegreene/Spring-2014-CS-Lab--SI-/Week 13/file_io_new.md

   - BONUS: Print out the hangman image each time.
 HINT: Best way to do this is to use a 2d-array.

-Example outputs and resources for each assignment are added at top of page.
+Example outputs and resources for each assignment are added at top of [this](README.md) page (in folders).
 Your outputs should be roughly similar (except for the exceptions in Hangman).
 If enough people ask, we'll go over them (or just one) together.

 -------------------------------------------------------------------------------
 Copyright &copy; 2014 Joseph Greene <joeisgreene@csu.fullerton.edu>